ChuLiangFu/AppliedMathTraining/README.md

 Physical/Matter Science: science about handling matters.
 Classical Mechanics and Quantum Mechanics:
-Statistical Mechancis:
+Classical and Quantum Field Theory:
-From Mechanics to Field Theory:
+Statistical Physics:

 Thermodynamics and Kinetics:
 Order and Disorder: